 Nearby you can’t miss the monastery – one of the most prominent buildings in the city.
 As mentioned, book your entrance ticket online if you want to visit inside.

-Tips of Getting there: The area location is entirely out of the center, but reachable by bus or tram.
+Tips for Getting there: The area location is entirely out of the center, but reachable by bus or tram.
 Take bus number 728, a ticket price of 2€.
 With tram, take the one with signboard linea de Cascais number 15E cost 3€.

 Tickets are available inside the bus/tram in the vending machine but only accept cash.
 If you own a 24-hour card is much better.
 You only need to insert the card in the device machine.
 The main stops for public transport in Belem are in Praca do Comercio.